 6. Watch the fireworks display in HK Disneyland

-Cap off your Hong Kong Disneyland visit by watching the amazing ‘Disney In The Stars’ fireworks display above Sleeping Beauty Castle.
-Breathtaking light and color dance to the tune of classic Disney songs for approximately 12 minutes.
+Cap off your HK Disneyland visit by watching the amazing ‘Disney In The Stars’ fireworks display above Sleeping Beauty Castle.
+Breathtaking lights and colors dance to the tune of classic Disney songs for approximately 12 minutes.
 Just be ready to brave the intense crowd right after the show as you make your way towards the exit.

 7. Be mesmerized by the Hong Kong skyline from The Peak

-Hong Kong has one of the most beautiful skylines in the world, and it can be greatly appreciated from The Peak.
+Hong Kong is known to have one of the most beautiful skylines in the world.
+And it can be proven by visiting The Peak.
 Take The Peak Tram from the lower terminus located along Garden Road in Central, and you will be welcomed by The Peak Tower at the top.
-Inside are a wide array of shops and restaurants, as well as the world famous Madame Tussauds wax museum.
-Bring yourself to Sky Terrace 428, considered as the country’s highest viewing platform that offers a stunning 360-degree panoramic view.
+Inside, you’ll find a wide array of shops and restaurants, as well as the world-famous Madame Tussauds wax museum.
+Bring yourself to Sky Terrace 428, considered the country’s highest viewing platform that offers a stunning 360-degree panoramic view.

 Whether on a solo trip or with friends and family, you would definitely enjoy your visit to Hong Kong.
-There are signs everywhere so there is a very slim chance of getting lost.
+There are signs everywhere so the chances of getting lost are very slim.
 But if you do get lost, consider it as a chance to explore the city and see its hidden gems.